MelindaCardenas/At-Home-Together/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(___TODO__: your project name_)

 # AtHomeTogether

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

 AtHomeTogether is a website to find video group calls to fit your needs-- whether it be a group study session, yoga lessons, or a video call party -- you can use the search engine on AtHomeTogether to find the right community for you.
 Have access to video calls 24/7 and meet new friends who share similar interests.
+Users can register with a username and password so they can join the groups they're interested in and have easy access to the group call links.

 ## Data Model

-(___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, List of All Groups, and List of Groups a User is Following
+The application will store users, list of all groups, and list of groups the user has joined

 * users can start a group and add it to the general list of groups (array)
 * users will have a list of groups they're following (array)